Biden meets with Democrats as $3.5T plan faces party split

 House Speaker Pelosi has promised centrists a vote on the more modest $1 trillion public works package.
 That bill of roads, broadband and public water projects enjoys bipartisan Senate support and should easily pass the House even with growing House Republican opposition, but has become sidelined by the bigger debate.

-“I'm confident we'll have the votes,” said Rep. Josh Gottheimer, D-N.J., a leader of the centrist coalition who is attending the White House meeting.
+"I'm confident we'll have the votes,” said Rep. Josh Gottheimer, D-N.J., a leader of the centrist coalition who was attending a later White House meeting.

 But progressive lawmakers view the public works bill as inadequate and plan to vote against it unless it is considered alongside the bigger Biden package.
 Some 50 members of the Congressional Progressive Caucus plan to vote against the bipartisan measure.